 9 Disadvantages of Working From Home

-I have worked from home for over eight years and, although I enjoy it and find there are many advantages, I am also very much aware of all the disadvantages.
+I have worked from home for over ten years and, although I enjoy it and find there are many advantages, I am also very much aware of all the disadvantages.

-For sure, it's great to manage your own timetable and workload, as well being able combine your work and private life in a way that suits you - but there are also some hidden downsides that may not be obvious at first.
-For example, you need self-motivation, self-discipline, and organizational skills in abundance, not to mention the confidence to manage your own affairs without support.
+For sure, it's great to manage your own timetable and workload, as well as being able combine your work and private life in a way that suits you—but there are also some downsides that may not be obvious at first.
+For example, you need self-motivation, self-discipline, and organizational skills in abundance, not to mention the confidence to manage your own affairs without support or company.

 9 Downsides of Working From Home